Military duty leave

 If you are a family member of a uniformed service member, you may be eligible for leave under the federal Family and Medical Leave Act (FMLA) if that service member is deployed.

 Follow your department’s usual leave approval procedure.
-However, prior to denying a military duty leave request, you must consult with your leave specialist to be sure the denial follows the law and University policy.
+However, prior to denying a military duty leave request, you must consult with your HR consultant to be sure the denial follows the law and University policy.